homermultitext/hmt-archive/README.md

 This is the central repository for archival data from the Homer Multitext project.

-Published releases are machine-generated and validated from data in the `archive` directory, and are committed to the `releases-cex` directory.
+Published releases are machine-generated and validated from data in the [archive](./archive) directory, and are committed to the [releases-cex](./releases-cex) directory.
 Other directories in this repository include scripts for working with the archive, and work in progress integrating contributions from HMT editors.

+## Published releases

 ## What is published here?